 In addition to the above, health systems seeking out propensity modeling vendors should inquire about testing/validation and whether models/techniques are vetted by clinical and academic audiences.
 In healthcare, it is critical that data, modeling, analytics, and targeted marketing are based on current empirical and best practices.
 For example, do you know that colon cancer rates are rising sharply for millennials but declining among the traditional 50+ demographic?

-Best practices are to ensure the diagnostic event groups (i.e., individuals who have received/experienced hip replacement, bariatric surgery, etc. in the past and thus the group in which the model is based) is vetted by Physician Clinical Boards to ensure the validity of the clinical (ICD 9 and 10) and other codes utilized.
-Further, before creating models, the diagnostic event groups should also be validated against empirical sources and best current practices.
+Make sure the diagnostic event groups (i.e., individuals who have received/experienced hip replacement, bariatric surgery, etc. in the past and thus the group upon which the model is based) are vetted by Physician Clinical Boards to ensure the validity of the clinical (ICD 9 and 10) and other codes utilized.
+Furthermore, before creating models, the diagnostic event groups should also be validated against empirical sources and best current practices.

 Key Takeaway: Propensity modeling, as is the case with any advanced analytics, requires subject matter expertise.
-It is important to ensure the clinical inputs and statistical approaches applied are sound – or, minimally, are regularly reviewed by reputable, 3rd parties and that a variety of testing approaches are employed in creation and maintenance of the models.
+It is important to ensure the clinical inputs and statistical approaches applied are sound – or, minimally, are regularly reviewed by reputable, third-parties and that a variety of testing approaches are employed during the creation and maintenance of the models.

 Predictive modeling is most effective and efficient when employed in an ongoing lifecycle.
 Track, measure, and analyze the effect of the models on the overall success of your campaigns.
-Use this reflection to gain insights you can use improve your next campaign.
-You turn modeling into a lifecycle when you use followup testing to better define your targets and goals.
+Use this reflection to gain insights that you can use to improve your next campaign.
+Propensity modeling becomes a lifecycle when you use follow-up testing to better define your targets and goals.

 - Utilize testing (e.g., messaging, creative)